tonethar/IGME-430-Spring-2021/hw-notes/HW-create-react-app-plus-express.md

 <hr>

 ## IV.
-Build your React "Front-end"
+Create your React "Front-end" template app

 1) Make sure that your *current working directory* is still **word-app**